 Alternatively you can delay taking CPP until as late as age 70.
 In this case your pension amount will increase by 0.7% for each month you delay receiving it up to age 70.

 OAS pays a monthly maximum of $586.66.
 Unlike CPP, which is tied to your employment history, you can receive OAS even if you have never worked or are still working.

 While you can’t take your OAS pension early, you can delay receiving it for up to 60 months in exchange for a higher monthly amount – up to a maximum of 36% at age 70.

 As you can see, there are advantages to delaying your government benefits.
 Namely, if you expect to live a long and healthy life, and have sufficient income to meet your needs through to age 70, it makes sense to delay taking CPP and OAS.

 It used to be rare to retire with a mortgage, and unheard of to have your adult children still living at home.
 But today, with four in 10 Canadians aged 55-64 still carrying debt, and 15 percent still supporting their adult children, there’s a new retirement reality setting in.

 It brings a level of uncertainty to retirement as lifestyles get adjusted on the fly and new spending patterns emerge.
 It means working diligently, on your own or with a financial planner, to ensure retirement expenses don’t exceed your income target.

-The good news is that the majority of boomers (75 percent) feel prepared to manage their finances during retirement, either by working with a financial planner (44 percent) or having a good knowledge of personal finance (31 percent).
+The goal is to feel comfortable with your finances during retirement, and you can do so by either by working with a financial planner or having a good enough knowledge of personal finance to go it alone.